ecemisildar/pick_and_place_robot/README.md

 The *append()* command is also used to define the targeted tokens and not mix the token that is already paired and not touched before.
 It gives the opportunity to decide which type of token is needed to be looked for.

+## **Possible Improvements**

+* Instead of choosing the turning angle arbitrarily, it can be calculated using robot vision.
+For example, if the angle between the robot and the obstacle is calculated, the robot can turn to the other side.
+Also, it can be used for drive commands, which are arbitrary, too.
+So it can update its speed for every iteration adaptively.
+* Also, obstacle avoidance when the robot goes to the silver object can be added.